Law - Political science - Administration

 Presentation

-The rise of the Internet has undoubtedly accelerated and facilitated access and exchange of information.
-This dazzling success in communication has favored the appearance of new criminal threats.
-These threats pose considerable risks to businesses, public administrations and individuals.
+The rise of the Internet has unquestionably accelerated and facilitated access to and exchange of information.
+This dazzling success in communication has encouraged the emergence of new criminal threats.
+These threats pose considerable risks for businesses, public administrations and private individuals.
 The fight against cybercrime has become a major global challenge due to the international dimension of this new and often organized crime.

-Cybercrime is evolving every day, bringing to light new forms of risk and techniques for circumventing the law, which the law must take into consideration and adapt to.
+Cybercrime is evolving daily, bringing with it new forms of risk and techniques for circumventing the law, which the law must take into account and adapt to.

 Read more